p2pu/mechanical-mooc/README.md

 If you've followed the instruction above, you will have a MOOC running at some url like randomname.herokuapp.com.
 You probably want your MechanicalMOOC to run at a URL like thebestcourseintheworld.org.
 To do this, follow [these](https://devcenter.heroku.com/articles/custom-domains) instructions from Heroku.

+### Setup for class photo (optional)

+The MechanicalMOOC also supports a light weigth method for users to put a face to their participation.
+To use this feature you will need a Amazon Webservices Account since images are uploaded to Amazon S3.
+Once you created the account, create a keypair with access to the AWS S3 bucket that you want to use.

+Next you need to obtain app keys for Twitter and Google+.
+For twitter you can follow [these](https://dev.twitter.com/docs/auth/tokens-devtwittercom) instructions.
+For Google+, see [this](https://developers.google.com/+/api/oauth).

+Once you've obtained all the necessary keys, update the following variables:

+- AWS_ACCESS_KEY_ID - your AWS credentials if you want to use the class photo function
+- AWS_SECRET_ACCESS_KEY -
+- AWS_S3_BUCKET - the name of the bucket where the user images will be uploaded
+- TWITTER_ACCESS_TOKEN - Twitter credentials to allow users to get info from Twitter for the class photo.
+- TWITTER_ACCESS_TOKEN_SECRET -
+- GOOGLE_PLUS_API_KEY - Google+ credentials to allow users to get info from Google+ for the class photo

 ## Example Use Cases

 The Mechanical MOOC has been used to create a number of educational experiences on the web.
 We've included the relevant Trello boards for the MOOCs to show the learning design and content development phases as well.